mariorez/blog.korge.org/_posts/2020-10-07-korge-tutorial-writing-2048-game-step-4-data-saving.md

 to write some simple data (key-value pairs) during the game run and to read it after the game is closed and reopened.

 You shouldn't create an instance of `NativeStorage` by yourself.
-Instead, you should use `Views.storage` extension property (that's why you can't .
+Instead, you should use `Views.storage` extension property (that's why you can't initialize it before `main` function).
 You can get an instance of `NativeStorage` wherever you have access to the `Stage`, since `Stage` has `views` property.
 For example, you can get `NativeStorage` inside `main()` function.
 That's how we'll get it in our project: